-Each owner of an LLC or partnership has a capital account which is shown on the balance sheet as an equity account.
+Each owner of a business (except corporations) has a capital account which is shown on the balance sheet as an equity account.
 (Equity is another word for ownership.)

 - The account is also subtracted from for any distributions taken by the owner for his or her personal use.